amygdalama/blog-source/content/pages/bio.md

 Hi, I'm Amy.
 ===============
-I've finally convinced myself I can identify as A Programmer.
-My current focus is becoming an expert in Python, Machine Learning, and Data Analysis.
-I have quite a ways to go.
+I'm in the W'14 batch at [Hacker School], where I've worked on projects like [creating sounds from spectrograms](https://github.com/amygdalama/furrier-transform) (huge failure) and [replacing Python builtins and keywords with Harry Potter spells](https://github.com/amygdalama/nagini) (huge success).

 My background is in Theoretical Math.
-After college I spent a year optimizing paid search ads for Adam & Eve, so I basically used to sell dildos on the internet (though my employer was [Adlucent][], an agency).
-I then used scikit-learn to automate tasks like classification of search queries into product categories.
-Somehow I wound up quitting my job in Austin and moving to New York for [Hacker School][] this February.
+After college I optimized paid search ads for Adam & Eve, so I basically used to sell dildos on the internet (though my employer was [Adlucent], an agency in Austin, TX).
+I then used machine learning via [scikit-learn](http://scikit-learn.org/stable/) to automate tasks like classification of search queries into product categories.

-I nerd out about sex toys, science fiction, feminism, comics, Dune (I
-<3 Dune.
-Dune, Dune, Dune.), math, board games, etc. I think it's fabulous to drink champagne in bed.
+I will nerd out with you about sex toys, programming, science fiction, feminism, comics, Dune (I <3 Dune.
+Dune, Dune, Dune.), math, board games, etc. I also think it's fabulous to drink champagne in bed.

 [white_bg]: https://raw2.github.com/amygdalama/amygdalama.github.io/master/images/me_white_bg.jpg
 [Adlucent]: http://www.adlucent.com/